commercelayer/commercelayer-cli-plugin-resources/README.md

 ARGUMENTS
   RESOURCE  the resource type
-  ID        id of the resource to retrieve
+  ID        id of the resource to update

 OPTIONS
   -D, --data=data                          the data file to use as request body